THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 AAU has the first -ever national women's basketball championship.

 Clubs are the primary source of inter-group sports competition.
 The clubs goal is to help "girls" who complete the physical training courses enhance their skills and compete with the best anywhere.
 The governing body is the Women's Athletic Association.

 The first course of study for women in physical education is implemented.
 Physical Education credit toward high school graduation was accepted, but the credits did not count toward admission to college.

 The Texas relays features a marathon for women only.
 The media promotes this event as "A race which has no parallel in Texas sporting history".
 No Texas Longhorn women participates in the Texas Relay marathon, but the fact there are Women Marathon runners proves that women are capable of competing in "stressful" sporting events.

 Anna convinces the University administration that UT is falling behind other major universities in the development of on campus women sports facilities.

-1931 - Coach D.A.
+1931 and 1932 - Coach D.A.
 Penick celebrates a Tennis Conference Championship

 two new on Campus gyms are completed

 1931 – Judge Kenesaw Mountain Landis banned women from professional baseball in America.
 He felt that he needed to after a seventeen-year-old pitcher Virne Beatrice “Jackie” Mitchell stroked out Babe Ruth and Lou Gehrig in an exhibition game.